Navy veteran praised as 'Captain Portland' after beating by federal officers during riots

 “I stood there with my hands down by my sides and they just started whaling on me,” he told KOIN.

-“They kept hitting my batons and I think they decided that wasn’t going to work, so the two pepper spray hits I think I took, and that ended that,” David told the station in a phone interview.
+“They kept hitting me with batons and I think they decided that wasn’t going to work, so the two pepper spray hits I think I took, and that ended that,” David told the station in a phone interview.
 “That was not fun, so I flipped them off and walked to the corner of the park as best I could and I was losing my vision.
 I was walking through a giant cloud of CS gas.”

-Using the name “Tazerface” on Twitter, David said his vision was temporarily impaired but he managed to make his way to a park bench before a “street medic angel” called Tav came to pull him to safety and called an ambulance.
+Using the name “Tazerface” on Twitter, David said his vision was temporarily impaired but he managed to make his way to a park bench before a “street medic angel” called Tav came to pull him to safety and called for an ambulance.

 David has been championed as “Captain Portland” and likened to other superheroes on social media.
 He said he fractured his hand and might require surgery.